Skip to content

 Armed Forces

 The AFDF is unusual among peer-tier Sierran militaries in being naval-primary.
-The Aegiran Navy is both the senior and the largest service, with the other services structured around its operational requirements.
+The Aegiran Navy is both the senior and the largest service, the Marine Corps is larger than the Army, and the Chief of the AFDF is by tradition an admiral.
 This reflects the republic's geographic situation (seven islands in a central sea), strategic posture (sea control as the foundational requirement), and historical experience (sixteen centuries of maritime power).

 Doctrine